grafana/loki/docs/sources/operations/meta-monitoring/mixins.md

 ## Configure Grafana

-In your Grafana instance, you'll need to [create a Prometheus datasource](https://grafana.com/docs/grafana/latest/datasources/prometheus/configure-prometheus-data-source/) to visualize the metrics scraped from your Loki cluster.
+In your Grafana instance, you'll need to [create a Prometheus data source](https://grafana.com/docs/grafana/latest/datasources/prometheus/configure-prometheus-data-source/) to visualize the metrics scraped from your Loki cluster.

 ## Install Loki dashboards in Grafana